inu-appcenter/cafeteria-server/deploy/README.md

 ### Set as service

-We want to deploy this app as a service.
+Deploy this app as a service.

+We will use `systemctl`.

-At the project root:
+At the project root, do the following:

 ~~~
 $ mkdir -p ~/.config/systemd/user
 $ cp deploy/cafeteria.service ~/.config/systemd/user
 ~~~

+> The service file cafeteria.service is written in assumption that the user name is `potados` and the project directory is `/home/potados/cafeteria-server`.
+You need to modify it yourself on different configurations.

 ### Run